Tiny Tours - visiting in the time of the virus

 Do I need to wear a Face Covering & do you have Hand Sanitiser?

-For the safety of our staff and visitors, we ask that face coverings are worn at all times, except by those who are exempt from having to do so.
+Yes please.
+For the continued safety of our staff and visitors, we ask that face coverings are worn at all times, except by those who are exempt from having to do so.
 Visitors are welcome to bring their own mask, but there will be disposable ones available on the door.
 Staff and Guides will be wearing face coverings when they are not working behind a screen.

 There will be hand sanitiser at the entrance to the Hall, and throughout.
 Visitors will be asked to use it before entering the building and during their visit.